 Whenever you want to make changes — even simple ones like updating content — you have to download files from the server, open them, and change the HTML code by hand.
 Then you'll have to make sure you didn't break any links or something else before uploading the files back to the server.

 Sounds complicated, yes?
-For developers and other advanced users with web development experience, building a site from scratch might be ideal.
+For developers and other advanced users with experience in website development, building a site from scratch might be ideal.
 But for those who don't have the coding skills or time and resources to build a site from scratch and maintain it, they can use a CMS.
 Let's talk about how.